deadlyvipers/dojo_rules/kill_list.md

-I killed Zed the Master of Shadows using my Unique Techinique called 'Last Breath' HA Goddamn it see the damn thing ewhat must i write ?
+I killed Zed the Master of Shadows using my Unique Techinique called 'Last Breath' HA Goddamn it see the damn thing ewhat must i write ? ajajajajajaj